 - Include the signed letter from your religious leader with the registration form.

-- Mail your registration and payment by the regular postmark deadline.
-If you’re testing outside the United States, your documents must be delivered by the deadline for international registration.
+- Mail your registration and payment by the late registration deadline (for mailed registrations).
+If you're testing outside the United States, your documents must be delivered by the deadline for international registration.